Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Trend 1: Persistent Economic Headwinds and Funding Volatility

-While inflation may moderate, the economic environment is expected to remain challenging, directly impacting both the demand for services and the ability to fund them.
+While inflation may moderate, the economic environment is expected to remain challenging.
+As a result, both the demand for services and the ability to fund them.

-• Donor Fatigue: Continued high costs of living may lead to a plateau or decline in individual giving, making donor retention and stewardship more critical than ever.
+• Donor Fatigue: High living costs may cause individual giving to level off or drop.
+This makes donor retention and stewardship more important than ever.

-• Increased Demand: Economic strain typically increases the demand for services provided by social service and community-based NPOs, straining operational budgets.
+• Increased Demand: Economic strain often increases demand for services from social service and community-based NPOs.
+This can strain their operating budgets.

 • Government Funding: While some targeted funding may increase, NPOs must be prepared for decreases in funding, potential delays and increased reporting requirements associated with public grants.